(Redirected from Gamehelpmetromania)Jump to navigation Jump to search

 The Course of the Game

-- Dig 3 tunnels (to continue one or both of his lines) or
+- Dig 3 tunnels (to continue one or both of their lines) or

-- Build an intermediate station (on one of his lines)
+- Build an intermediate station (on one of their lines)

 Starting a line